modelon-community/fmi-library/FMILIB_Readme.txt

 \mainpage FMI Library: part of JModelica.org

-\version     2.0b2
+\version     2.0b3
-\date        20 December 2013
+\date        09 Mai 2014
 \section Summary
 FMI library is intended as a foundation for applications interfacing FMUs (Functional Mockup Units) that follow FMI Standard.
+This version of the library supports FMI 1.0 and FMI2.0 RC2.
 See <http://www.fmi-standard.org/>

 The test codes provided with the library can serve as starting point for the